larryaasen/dive/packages/dive_ui/README.md

 issue [here](https://github.com/larryaasen/dive/issues).

 # Video Widgets
-* DiveSourceCard - stack, gear menu, child
+* DiveSourceCard - Provides a child, normally a [DivePreview], with a [DiveSourceMenu] gear button displayed on top.
 * DiveMediaPreview - stack, text, buttons
 * DiveMeterPreview - A [DivePreview] with a [DiveAudioMeter] overlay using a [DiveAudioMeterSource].
 * DivePreview - A widget showing a preview of a video/image frame using a [Texture] widget.